Access tickets service

 Opening dates and hours

-New for 2018, you can register with us as an access user to book free personal assistant tickets online.
+You can register with us as an access user to book free personal assistant tickets online.

 We are working towards online booking for all customers including wheelchair users, however at this point we are not able to offer the online booking for wheelchair users.